An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Symmetries of Knitted Fabrics

-The garter stitch is obtained by alternating courses of pure K and P, as shown in the upper right quadrant of Fig.~\ref{fig:four_stitches} and Fig.~\ref{fig:garter}a.
+In garter stitch, a course of K alternates with a course of P, as shown in the upper right quadrant of Fig.~\ref{fig:four_stitches} and Fig.~\ref{fig:garter}a.
 We analyze the case where the fabric is slightly stretched in the wale direction, revealing the full texture of the fabric in a manner analogous to the unfolding of the rib fabric shown in Fig.~\ref{fig:stitch_overview}a,b.
-In this rectangular fabric setting, we can regard that P stitch as being obtained from K by translation along the wale by a single stitch, half of a translational unit, followed by an in-plane mirror ($\odot$).
-As a result, the fabric has a glide symmetry parallel to the plane, which we denote by $\otimes$.
+In this rectangular fabric setting, we can regard that P stitch as being obtained from K by translation along the wale by a single stitch, half of a translational unit, followed by an in-plane reflection.
+As a result, the fabric has a glide symmetry parallel to the plane, which we denote by $\oslash$.
 Similar to the plain knit, the garter has two-fold axes in the centers of the yarn-yarn clasp regions.
 However, as shown in Fig.~\ref{fig:garter}b, the new parallel glide symmetry converts the two-fold axis placed midway along the wale-wise connecting yarn segments into inversion centers, denoted $\overline{1}$.
 As a result there is only a single independent glide plane passing perpendicular through the fabric along the course direction.
 The combination of wale-wise mirror and inversion center generates parallel screw axes (denoted $\vec{2}$) along the wale direction, with axes collinear with the mirror planes, along with separate parallel screws along the course direction, aligned with the perpendicular glide planes.
 We identify the orbifold (Fig.~\ref{fig:garter}c), which is bounded by pairs of mirrors and two-fold axes.
 As shown in Fig.~\ref{fig:garter}e, this orbifold can generate the remainder of the translational unit cell.
 However, we emphasize that the orbifold is not the `minimal unit' of the structure: a smaller asymmetric unit can be created under a further quotient of the orbifold by the inversion operation $\overline{1}$, as shown in Fig.~\ref{fig:garter}d.
-Note that the inclusion of this operation is not compatible with the definition of an orbifold as it would only consider the upper-half of the fundamental domain.
-We identify garter as orbifold $\otimes 2 2\ast$, and hence layer group pbma (in agreement with~\cite{OKeeffeTreacy2022Isogonal}).
-However, the reduced asymmetric unit gives additional insight into the construction of garter and illustrates that fact that the orbifold representation not always `fully minimal'.
+Note that the inclusion of this operation is incompatible with the definition of an orbifold as it would only consider the upper-half of the fundamental domain.
+We identify garter as orbifold $2\overline{1}*$, and hence layer group pbma (in agreement with~\cite{OKeeffeTreacy2022Isogonal}).